AradhyaRay05/RidePredictor/README.md

 - **Streamlit**: For building and deploying the interactive web application.
 - **Pickle**: For saving and loading the trained model and preprocessing pipeline.

+---

+## Project Structure

+### Features
+- Predicts daily bike rental demand based on environmental and seasonal factors.
+- Provides insights into the impact of weather, time, and holidays on rental patterns.
+- Interactive Streamlit UI for real-time predictions.
+- Batch prediction support via CSV uploads.
+- Visualizations of input data and predictions for better interpretability.